Higuain joins Inter Miami after Juventus exit

 The 32-year-old, who arrived at Juve from Napoli in 2016 and won three Serie A titles and two Coppa Italia trophies with the club, links up with former Bianconeri team-mate Blaise Matuidi at the MLS side.

-Miami have struggled to generate goals this season, with the club bottom of the Eastern Conference after scoring just nine times in 11 games; something Higuain hopes to address.
+Miami has struggled to generate goals this season, with the club bottom of the Eastern Conference after scoring just nine times in 11 games; something Higuain hopes to address.

+File this under: extremely ready for more of these. pic.twitter.com/fjtsLC7Fcs— Inter Miami CF (@InterMiamiCF) September 18, 2020

-"I feel good; I feel whole as a player," he told the club's official website.
+"I feel good; I feel whole as a player," he said.
 "I'm motivated to try a new league and help the team grow.
 Individually, my goal is to demonstrate that I can contribute and continue playing great football here, and I hope I can achieve that because I have all the tools necessary to succeed.

 "Inter Miami is a team in construction but there is already a good base to reach important goals.